NIVANorge/Mobius/README.md

 - Double click MobiView.exe
 - Click the 'open' icon in the top left, then select a model dll.
 Next, select an input file and then a parameter file (both in the .dat formats).
+- **If you want to start a new dataset with your own index sets, take one existing parameter file, then delete everything except the index set setup.
+Set up the index sets however you want (following the file format guide).
+Once you load this file from MobiView and save it again (disk icon), the parameter file will now contain default values for all the parameters.**
 - Click the little runner or (F7) to run the model.
 - Click the name of a result or input series to plot it.
 There are a lot of different (combinations) of plot modes to select between.
 - Ctrl-click to select multiple timeseries or to deselect them.